FranBarInstance/simple-html-editor/readme.md

 <!-- ncsedt-implement:end -->
 ```

-With ncsedt-implement:before, dynamic changes are detected so that they can be removed before saving.
+The `ncsedt-implement:before` comment helps detect dynamic changes that should be removed before saving.

 ## Options